S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 ## Schema

-The GraphQL Schema language is designed to describe data.
-It only has a few very simple data types - called Scalar types.
+The Schema in a GraphQL API is designed to be an "expressive shared language" between all parts of your stack and as such, the GraphQL Schema language has been specifically designed to expressively describe data - specifically, graphs of data.
+It has a really small but flexible syntax, with only a few very simple data types - called Scalar types.

 1. **Int**: A signed 32‐bit integer, e.g. `10`, `1000`, `26`, etc
 2. **Float**: A signed double-precision floating-point value, e.g. `3.14159`